 Everyone was charmed by its looks and his Čezeta was a hit all over the Soviet world during the time of the cold war.
 Being deemed too technologically advanced to export to the western world they remained rare in other countries outside the Soviet bloc - apart from New Zealand which was a favourite destination of the communist elite families and was granted an exception to build the so-called 'NZeta'.

-Fast forward to today and Čezeta continues as a small-series custom manufacturer from its factory in Prostějov.
-British tech millionaire Neil Eamonn Smith designed and funded the development of the latest model - the Type 506 - and after 3 years of research and development, it became an instant hit with collector's because of its provenance as the Czech Republic's first road-legal electric vehicle.
-Thus begins another chapter in the story of the Czech's beloved pig; smarter, cleaner and leaner than ever.
+Fast forward to today and Čezeta continues now as a start-up motorcycle manufacturer with its factory in the former Wikov factory in Prostějov.
+British tech entrepreneur Neil Eamonn Smith is the current CEO and his new Čezeta model - the Type 506 - was launched in 2017 as the Czech Republic's first electric vehicle.
+The Czech's beloved pig; smarter, cleaner and leaner than ever.

 Čezeta's workshops are located in the historic Wikov factory in Prostějov, Czech Republic.
 In the 1930s this was home to Czechoslovakia's first luxury car manufacturer and the original workshops include specially-built facilities for welding, painting, assembly and testing.
 In the same complex we support a local mechanical engineering school where we train the next generation of Čezeta craftsmen.